 The planned four parts of the story of ‘Harlow to K2 and Beyond’ are being published in phases.
-Chapters 1, 2, 3, 4 and 5 are now available on this website.
+Chapters 1, 2, 3, 4 and 5, 6, 7 & 8 are now available on this website.
 Part One largely covers the period up to 1975.
-Chapters 6 to 12 will be published subsequently in sequence.
+Part Two covers an important period embracing design, research, management and growth.
+Chapters 9 to 12 will be published subsequently in sequence.
 The Project has grown and become a very large exercise in research, scripting, and editing.
 As we go forward, it is also planned to add some additional, more detailed information, including individual reflections from personalities involved with centres over the past years.
 This will be done by adding hyperlinks to the Chapters.
 A few hyperlinks have been included already in the first chapters, others will follow.
 Apart from those additions, there are several special sections and features planned, which will also be added as we progress.

 All feedback is welcome via the website’s ‘How to help’ section.